 The building leases are for the branches in Cowra and Forbes.
 The Cowra lease is for 3 years with two options of 2 years each.
-The Forbes lease is for 2 years with two options of 2 years each.
+The final 2 year option on the Cowra lease was exercised during the year ended 30 June 2023 and a re-measurement of the lease liability and associated right-of use asset occurred as a result.